xylophonehero/isj-photography/src/pages/sessions/hair-and-make-up.md

 ---
 templateKey: session-page
-title: Hair and Make Up
+title: Hair And Make Up
 description: |
   I run the hair and makeup company, Krstev Kreates, with my husband Zoran.
 I am a qualified, experienced makeup artist and Zoran is an accomplished hairdresser.